TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 10/Mark 10.1.md

 ---

-And he arose from thence and cometh into the borders of Judaea and beyond the Jordan: and multitudes come together unto him again; and, as he was wont, he taught them again.
+He arose from there and came into the borders of Judea and beyond the Jordan.
+Multitudes came together to him again.
+As he usually did, he was again teaching them.